kovasap/shifting-world/README.md

 Doing this on an opponents tile means you will pay a tax of X% of the resources on the tile to them.

+You can also place your worker on an order to claim if, if you meet the requirements and can pay for it.

 Once everyone has placed all their workers, this rounds ends, all tiles accumulate resources, and a new round starts.